 In 1911, Floyd was a teenager living with his aunt and uncle in the Ballard neighborhood of Seattle, Washington.
 Like many cliché antiheroes, he was extremely bright.
 At the age of 16, while working as an elevator operator at a local department store, he reportedly invented an electric device to prevent railroad accidents by warning engineers about displaced rails and bridge washouts.

 A telegram, supposedly from the Pennsylvania Railroad Company, shows young Floyd had a promising future ahead of him:

-In its profile of him, the newspaper quoted a letter he was said to have sent his aunt and uncle while away at school: “I will make you proud some day, and that before long.
+In its profile of him, the Seattle Star quoted a letter he was said to have sent his aunt and uncle while away at school: “I will make you proud some day, and that before long.
 I am going to startle the world with an invention which I am about to complete.
 I will be a second Edison.”

 The historical record is silent on the motivation for Floyd’s transformation from genius to juvenile delinquent, but it reveals a clear, if unexpected, career trajectory over a few days in June 1911.
 By no means do I endorse juvenile delinquency.
 However, if you’re still bitter about whatever track your high school’s career aptitude test recommended, Floyd’s story will remind you early indicators don’t always predict future success—or at least, not conventional success.